dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 Where parts (1), (2), and (3) are occurring in the above sample, and (4) occurs in the compiler and analyzers which are working with a "post-generators" compilation.

 The above API shape is specific to `InvocationExpressionSyntax`.
 The reason for this is that we are trying to make correct usage easy.
 If we took a more general syntax type such as `ExpressionSyntax` or `SyntaxNode`, then correct usage would become more ambiguous.
 Which node is the generator supposed to pass in?
 Should it be the `NameSyntax` whose location is used to denote the location of the intercepted call?
 If so, what is the proper way to dig through an `InvocationExpressionSyntax` to obtain that name syntax?
-What is the failure mode supposed to be if the syntax node is of a kind which doesn't support interceptors?
+What is the failure mode supposed to be if the syntax passed as an argument doesn't support interceptors?

 We expect that if support for intercepting more member kinds is permitted, then additional API for those member kinds should be introduced.
 The commitment we are making when we support intercepting a particular member kind is similar in significance to the commitment we make when introducing a public API.
 It doesn't serve generator authors to try and optimize for fewest number of public APIs in this case.